Gui-San/Gui-San/README.md

 <h2 align="center">Hello 👋!
-My name is Guilherme Teixeira and I am a beginner programmer, with the dream of becoming a Data Scientist, I am currently familiar with Python and Power BI, from Brazil</h2>
+My name is Guilherme Teixeira and I am a beginner programmer, with the dream of becoming a Data Scientist, I am currently familiar with Python and Power BI, from Brazil 🇧🇷 </h2>

 ###